mpacula/COSMOS/docs/source/introduction.rst

 ============

 Cosmos is a workflow management system for Python.
-It allows you to efficiently program complex workflows of command line tools that automatically take advantage of a compute cluster, and provides a web interface to monitor, debug, and analyze your jobs.
+It allows you to efficiently program complex workflows of command line tools that automatically take advantage of a compute cluster, and provides a runweb interface to monitor, debug, and analyze your jobs.

 Features
 ________